medic/medic-docs/configuration/forms.md

       "patient_id": { // this is used for the property name when the report doc is created "labels": {
           "short": { "translation_key": "form.flag.patient_id.short" }, // displayed in the webapp
-          "tiny": "form.flag.patient_id.tiny" // used in form submission to bind fields if the key is provided },
+          "tiny": "pid" // used in form submission to bind values to fields - not required for all submission formats },
         "position": 0, // specifies where in the SMS this value should be "type": "string",